 Cardiff offers a supportive learning environment, where students are enabled to acquire a range of skills and a wealth of specialist knowledge.
 Our courses foster intellectual skills, such as critical thinking, close analysis, evaluating evidence, constructing arguments, using theory, and the effective deployment of language in writing and in debate.
 We also help you gain experience in team-working, independent research, and time management.

 In Music we use a range of teaching and learning styles, including lectures, small-group seminars and workshops, individual tutorials, ensemble instrumental tuition, rehearsals, portfolios, creative assignment and independent study.
-Instrumental tuition is fully funded by the School of Music on your principal study instrument.
+Instrumental tuition is fully funded by the School of Music on your principal study instrument if you are taking a Practical Musicianship module.
 This includes accompaniment at your final recital.
 You receive 24 half-hour lessons over the course of the year.